staxx6/nvim-config/doc/help.md

 ?TEXT : Search backwards
 n : Jump to next hit
 N : Jump to previous hit
+* : Serach for the word under the cursor. n/N for next hit

 ## Between Apps Stuff